 The latest and greatest has been a new and fascinating ache in my hips.
-It feels almost like the ligaments connecting my femurs to my hip sockets have given up, quite the scene, left the building.
+It feels almost like the ligaments connecting my femurs to my hip sockets have given up, quit the scene, left the building.
 I walk funny as a result.
 I am careful about where I place my feet, as I don’t trust my base.
 Sometimes it looks like I am drunk.
 Scary thought.
 It has been a long time since I have been drunk.

 The best advice today was to keep walking, uphill or upstairs, even when I don’t want to.
 To sit on a pregnancy ball and roll my hips.
 To practice squatting with Papa while watching The Game of Thrones.
 To see a chiropractor and an acupuncturist.
 It was a lot of advice.
 I’ll take as much of it as I can.